 Do I need Development Approval?

-South Australia’s Planning and Design Code states that in most cases, council approval is required before development can be undertaken.
+South Australia’s Planning and Design Code states that in most cases, Council approval is required before development can be undertaken.

 Home activity and home-based businesses